July 02, 2025

 For many professionals, even moderate earned income in the early retirement years can significantly reduce pressure on the corpus.

-Tax Planning for a ₹5 Crore Retirement Corpus in India
+Tax Planning for a Rs 5 Crore Retirement Corpus in India

-Why?
-Because the same ₹5 crore corpus can produce very different usable income depending on where the cash flow comes from.
+The same Rs 5 crore corpus can produce very different usable income depending on where the cash flow comes from.
+Tax planning is one of the most important parts of retirement planning at this corpus size.

 Tax impact snapshot